H3X638/HackTheBox/time.md

 ## Foothold

-The first thing that popped into my head when I first visited the site was ill the exploit has to do with a lack of sanitization and some malicious code.
-After trying various inputs I managed to get an error.

-"Validation failed: Unhandled Java exception: com.fasterxml.jackson.core.JsonParseException: Unrecognized token 'dsadsa': was expecting ('true', 'false' or 'null')".
+Upon first visiting the site, my initial thought was that the exploit might involve a lack of sanitization and some malicious code.
+After experimenting with various inputs, I encountered an error message: "Validation failed: Unhandled Java exception: com.fasterxml.jackson.core.JsonParseException: Unrecognized token 'dsadsa': was expecting ('true', 'false' or 'null')."

-Took a bit of googling but I found a few CVE's that possible could lead to RCE, now I just needed to find and exploit or something explaining how to utilize this vulnerability.
-Searching for CVE-2019-12384 lead me to a GitHub page with a possible way to exploit the target.
-The repo had some useful links, even a demonstration on how to set everything up.
+A bit of googling led me to several CVEs that could potentially lead to Remote Code Execution (RCE).
+Now, the task was to find an exploit or some documentation explaining how to leverage this vulnerability.
+My search for CVE-2019-12384 led me to a GitHub page with a potential method to exploit the target.
+The repository contained useful links and even a demonstration on how to set everything up.

 ![CVE](/time/images/CVE.png)

-If everything worked properly I should be able to get RCE from this.
-I noted that they were demonstrating how to use the exploit locally, so I had to do a few modifications to the payloads for it to work properly.
-For this, to work I had to serve up a malicious file that would give me a reverse shell when its executed.
+If everything worked as intended, I should be able to achieve Remote Code Execution (RCE) through this exploit.
+Noting that the demonstration was for local use, I made a few modifications to the payloads to make them suitable for remote exploitation.
+To make this work, I had to serve a malicious file that would provide me with a reverse shell when executed.

 ![Payload](/time/images/payload.png)
 ![malicious](/time/images/malcious.png)

 ## User

-once the payload was crafted I went back to the main website and pasted the payload into the validator, and clicked on validate.
-Once the request went through I had a reverse shell.
-Didn't need to do much enumeration for this box.
-Once I was in I was already the user.
+Once the payload was crafted, I returned to the main website, pasted the payload into the validator, and clicked on validate.
+As soon as the request went through,I gained  a reverse shell.
+Minimal enumeration was needed for this box, as upon entry, I already had the user access.

 ![User](/time/images/payload.png)

 ## Root

-Root was super easy aswell, I could write to a file that was run frequently as root.
-So I added my public key to known hosts and used ssh to login as root.
+Gaining root access turned out to be straightforward as well.
+I identified a file that was run frequently as root, and since I had the ability to write to it, I added my public key to the known hosts.
+Utilizing SSH, I logged in as root, securing the root access effortlessly.

 ![Root](/time/images/root.png)